 - Sausage: You can use any type of sausage you prefer.
 From Italian seasonings to spicy sausage.
 Any flavor would work great with this recipe.

 - Provolone: Provolone is a melty Italian cheese that can be easily replaced by any similar cheese, like Gouda, Fontina, Monterey Jack, or semi-hard Cheddar.

 How to make Sausage Stuffed mushrooms

-In a pan, drizzle some olive oil and cook the sausages with the minced garlic, the minced mushrooms, and the rosemary, breaking them as much as possible with a fork or a potato masher.
+In a pan, drizzle some olive oil and cook the sausages with the minced garlic, minced mushrooms, and rosemary.
 When the sausage is fully cooked, turn off the heat and set the stuffing aside.
-(2)

 On a sheet pan, layer with parchment paper and add the mushrooms bottom side up.
-Drizzle or brush them with olive oil (3), then turn them and season the inside part with salt and black pepper.
+Drizzle or brush them with olive oil, then turn them and season the inside part with salt and black pepper.

 Finely chop the Provolone cheese and add it to the sausage filling.
-With a spoon, add the filling in the mushrooms, pressing lightly (4).
-Sprinkle the top with Parmigiano cheese (5), then bake in the preheated oven for 15-20 minutes until golden on top.
-(6)
+With a spoon, add the filling in the mushrooms, pressing lightly.

 How to prepare mushrooms for stuffing

-Cremini or Champignon mushrooms are one of the most versatile mushroom variety.
+Cremini or Champignon mushrooms are one of the most versatile mushroom varieties.
 They're super easy to clean and cook.